dutt/rust-recommended-libaries/README.md

 There's a maximum two-three per task, of this grows to 58 libraries for error handling it doesn't help since people still don't know what to use.

+At the bottom I've also added recommended rustup/cargo things.

 # Error handling

 ## In libraries